meri-imperiumi/handbook/docs/systems/communications.md

 * Start pat interface with `pat http`
 * Start _CrossOver_ and launch _Vara HF_ (and/or _Ardop_)
 * Open pat at <http://localhost:8080> and establish connection with the _Ready_ button
     * Ensure that the radio actually transmits.
-You should hear clicking
+You should hear clicking.
+If not, ensure TX knob is set to high on the SignaLink sound card.
+[More debug options](https://tigertronics.com/slusbts.htm) on SignaLink website.

 Winlink position reports made in pat will also update vessel position on the Lille Ø website.
 If updates include text, it will end up in the blog stream.
 ## WiFi